Penhelig railway station

 Penhelig railway station (Penhelyg) serves the eastern outskirts of the seaside resort of Aberdyfi in Gwynedd, Wales.
-It was opened by the Great Western Railway in 1933.

 Its situation is unusual, being located on a short length of sharply curved single track between two tunnels.
-The station is an unstaffed halt on the Cambrian Coast Railway with passenger services to Tywyn, Barmouth, Harlech, Porthmadog, Pwllheli, Machynlleth and Shrewsbury.
-Trains stop on request.

-2018 reconstruction
+It is on the Cambrian Line between Aberdovey and Dovey Junction, 84 mi 8 chain from Whitchurch, measured via Oswestry (the original line diverging at Welshpool).

+Although named after the hamlet of Penhelig, it is actually closer to some parts of Aberdyfi.

+History

+Although the line through the current station opened in 1863, the station itself was opened by the Great Western Railway in 1933.
+This was due to complaints from locals about the distance to the station at Aberdovey.

+The station was originally named Penhelig Halt, but was renamed on 6 May 1968.

 Between 1 January and 30 March 2018, the station was closed as Network Rail replaced the previous timber platform with an improved structure coated with glass reinforced plastic.
 This is intended to reduce the need for maintenance work.
 The station lighting was also improved with the addition of a dot matrix display for train departures, as well as improvements on the tunnels either side of the station.
 During the closure, Arriva Trains Wales provided a taxi service to those wishing to use the station.

 Facilities

 There are no ticketing facilities at the station, and it is unstaffed.
 The station features a traditional GWR pagoda shelter, which includes original wooden seating, and provides good shelter from the weather.
-The shelter was restored to its former glory during the station's reconstruction in 2018 featuring a fresh coat of paint, new flooring, windows and roof.
-There is no help point or toilets.
+It was restored during the station's reconstruction in 2018 featuring a fresh coat of paint, new flooring, windows and roof.
 There is also no car park, but a bus shelter is located outside the station, on the opposite side of the road.
+As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.